mbforbes/social-chemistry-101/README.md

 specify an action model instead.
 The example code checks whether `"rot"` or `"action"` is in the model's path and loads examples accordingly.

+### Full Generation and Classification

+We've released the code and scripts for training attribute classifiers and running them on model generations.
+The process is a bit messy.
+Here are the rough steps:

+1. Train generative models (`scripts/train_generative_models.sh`, as above)
+  - Or, use a checkpoint we provide.
+  - This uses `sc/generative.py` or `sc/encoder_decoder.py` under the hood

+2. Generate (`scripts/generate_all.sh`)
+  - You will probably want to use fewer language models (change the `lms` bash var)
+  - This uses `sc/generate_texts.py` under the hood

+3. Turn generations (txt) into classifier-friendly format (table) (`sc/scripts/output_to_table.py`)

+4. Move classifier inputs each into their own directory (`sc/scripts/move_classifier_inputs.py`)

+5. Train attribute classifiers (`scripts/classifier_runs.sh`)
+  - This uses `sc/classify.py` under the hood
+  - Note that here we're training on the ground truth Social Chem 101 data, not the model generations.
+As such, this step doesn't require any of the previous ones as a prerequisite.

+6. Run trained classifiers on model generations (`sc/scripts/run_classifier.py`)
+  - This uses `sc/classify.py` under the hood

+_Note: `sc/model/cleaning.py` exists.
+If memory serves, its primary purpose was for generative outputs so malformed they couldn't be subsequently parsed, but it's also possible it was used more broadly to clean up occasional decoding glitches in all outputs._

+_Note: This was run during experiments for the paper, but unfortunately, the libraries we've used have since broken: the huggingface transformers v2.11 release hardcodes a version of their tokenizers library (v0.7) that fails to build currently because it uses rust and it contains rust code that errors with a modern rust compiler.
+As such, we haven't tested the above process using the latest repository structure.
+So, it's highly unlikely the whole pipeline "just works" without some tweaks.
+Please feel free to file a GitHub issue._

 ## Citation

 ```